JuliaPhylo/SNaQ.jl/docs/src/man/bootstrap.md

 ## support for hybrid edges and hybrid nodes

 Summarizing the placement of reticulations is not standard.
-The function `hybridBootstrapSupport` attempts to do so.
+The function `hybridclades_support` attempts to do so.
 The descendants of a given hybrid node form the "recipient" or "hybrid" clade, and is obtained after removing all other reticulations.
 If reticulation is due to gene flow or introgression, the minor hybrid edge (with γ<0.5)